vuejs/vue-cli-plugin-vue-next/README.md

 # vue-cli-plugin-vue-next

-A Vue CLI plugin for trying out the Vue 3 alpha.
+A Vue CLI plugin for trying out the Vue 3 beta.

 This is for preview purposes only.
 There might be bugs and undocumented behavior differences from v2, which are expected.